Skip to main content

 }

-For example, you may create a MetricsObserver class, which extends StateObserver.
-It will then be notified of all state changes, right after the reducer returns, resulting from all dispatched actions.
+It will then be notified of all state changes, right after the reducer returns, for all dispatched actions.

-That notification happens before the after() method is called, and before the action's wrapError() and the global globalWrapError() methods are called.
+This notification happens before the after() method is called, and before the action wrapError() and the global globalWrapError() methods are called.

 The parameters are:

-• newState = The state returned by the reducer.
-Note: If you need to know if the state was changed or not by the reducer, you can compare both states: bool ifStateChanged = !identical(prevState, newState);
+• newState: The state returned by the reducer.
+If you need to know whether the state was changed or not by the reducer, you can compare both states: bool ifStateChanged = !identical(prevState, newState);

 }